Sergey Dmitriyevich Urusov: Early life

-Born into a long line of aristocratic politicians and diplomats, he was the son of Dmitry Urusov (1830-1903), a retired colonel and chairman of the Yaroslavl provincial district council who was a famous chess player, and Barbara Silovna Batashova (died 1905), the daughter of a rich breeder.
+Born into a long line of aristocratic politicians and diplomats, he was the son of Dmitry Urusov (1830–1903), a retired colonel and chairman of the Yaroslavl provincial district council who was a famous chess player, and Barbara Silovna Batashova (died 1905), the daughter of a rich breeder.
 Dmitry Semenovich was also a friend of Tolstoy’s.
 He was the nephew of Sergey Urusov.

 Sergey Dmitriyevich received his primary education at home.
 In 1871 the family moved to Yaroslavl; the next year he entered the Yaroslavl gymnasium, where he stayed until 1881.
-During these years the family became close friends with the family of Yevgeny Ivanovich Yakushkin, a legal scholar.
+During these years the family became close friends with the family of Yevgeny Yakushkin, a legal scholar.

 In the autumn of that year Sergey Dmitriyevich entered the Faculty of History and Philology of Moscow University.
 Urusov graduated from Moscow University in 1885, the same year that he married Sofia Vladimirovna Lavrova, daughter of the chairman of the Moscow District Court.